Heirloom German Speckled Trout Lettuce, Smoked Trout, Lemon Poppy Seed Dressing

 - 1/4 cup olive oil

-- Toss lettuce with the dressing, decoratively arrange and stack leaves around plate, top with onion and pieces of smoked trout.
+- Preparing the Dressing: Lightly toss lettuce with the dressing, evenly arrange and stack leaves around plates, top with onion and pieces of smoked trout.
 Garnish with chive or thyme blossoms.